Tesla Cars: Easy To Total, Expensive To Repair

 I have been hard at work on a three-part series focusing on Nevada's Gigafactory 1, New York's so-called Gigafactory 2, and the deal Tesla signed last December with Panasonic for Gigafactory 2.

-I'm almost done with the research and writing, and expect publication will begin soon.
+I'm almost done with the research and writing and expect publication will begin soon.

 I sometimes write long pieces.
 The articles in the three-part series are particularly long.